Arty2/userstyles/README.md

 Styles to modify the User Interface of Mozilla Firefox through [UserChrome.css](https://kb.mozillazine.org/index.php?title=UserChrome.css).
 Their installation is [not as straightforward](https://www.howtogeek.com/334716/how-to-customize-firefoxs-user-interface-with-userchrome.css/), and this feature is disabled by default.

 1. On Windows, navigate to `%APPDATA%\Mozilla\Firefox\Profiles` (you can copy/paste this in the Explorer address bar) or open the *Local Directory* of the profile in use by visiting `about:profiles` from the browser address bar.
 The profile in use is the one you cannot delete.
+On Linux, use the *Root Directory* instead, under `~/.mozilla/firefox/`.
 2. Create a folder named `chrome` then create inside it a file named `userChrome.css`  where you will paste the relevant code.
-3. If `userChrome.css` doesn’t seem to work, open `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets=true` if already set to *false*.
+3. Open `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to *true*.
+The default is *false*.
+4. Restart the browser for the styles to take effect.

 ### tabs_to_bottom.userchrome.css